amabdulr/CNWG/10-Core_Writing_Structures_ver_2_0.md

 ### Section: Parallel Construction:
 1. **Consistent Grammatical Structure**:
    - Use the same grammatical structure for similar ideas or elements within a sentence or list to maintain consistency and clarity.
-   - **Examples for Clarification (Do Not Analyze):**: Ensure that verbs, nouns, or phrases are in the same form.
+   - **Examples for Clarification (Do Not Review or Include in Output):**: Ensure that verbs, nouns, or phrases are in the same form.
 2. **Balanced Clauses or Phrases**:
    - Clauses or phrases should be balanced in terms of their structure and importance, giving them equal weight.
-   - **Examples for Clarification (Do Not Analyze):**: Use balanced lists or pairs to convey ideas effectively.
+   - **Examples for Clarification (Do Not Review or Include in Output):**: Use balanced lists or pairs to convey ideas effectively.
 3. **Use Conjunctions Appropriately**:
    - Use conjunctions such as "and" or "or" to join parallel elements.
 They should be able to interchange positions without affecting the sentence's meaning.
-   - **Examples for Clarification (Do Not Analyze):**: Join parallel elements with conjunctions for smooth flow.
+   - **Examples for Clarification (Do Not Review or Include in Output):**: Join parallel elements with conjunctions for smooth flow.
 4. **Improves Readability and Comprehension**:
    - Parallel construction enhances readability and helps the reader follow the logic of the content more easily.
-   - **Examples for Clarification (Do Not Analyze):**: Use parallel structure to guide the reader through complex ideas.
+   - **Examples for Clarification (Do Not Review or Include in Output):**: Use parallel structure to guide the reader through complex ideas.

-5. Example of Parallel Construction (Do not analyze.
+5. Example of Parallel Construction (Do Not Review or Include in Output.
 For clarification only)
       - **Non-Parallel**:
       - "The project aims to improve efficiency, reducing costs, and to increase customer satisfaction."
       - **Analysis**: This sentence is not parallel because "improve," "reducing," and "to increase" are not in the same form.